LimZhiHua/Sportcred/README.md

 Runs the app in the development mode.\
 Query to REST API at [http://localhost:5000](http://localhost:5000).

+### `npm run prod` to start the backend for production

+Note on heroku, the server port is dynamic and is written to process.env.PORT

 ### `npm run test`

 Launches the test runner in the interactive watch mode.\